-The breakout discussions following the student presentations will include lively conversations on the different elements of globalization's effect on women's rights.
+The breakout discussions following the student presentations will include lively conversations on the different elements of globalization's effect on climate change.
 There are plenty of networking opportunities during the day, so please make the most of your time here on the beautiful UConn Storrs Campus!

-Should you have any questions, please seek out a UConn OECP staff member.
+Should you have any questions, please seek out a UConn Early College Experience staff member.